TIP PROCESS FLOW

 • PMO reviews for 30% plan completion

-• You may bypass the 30% conceptual plans step if you are ready to submit 100% plans***
+• You may bypass the 30% schematic plans step if you are ready to submit 100% plans***

 • If approved, PMO forwards to DOT-A Reviewers